 TxDOT will review and evaluate each PTASP for compliance with 49 CFR Part 673, the TxDOT Program Standard, and the National Public Transportation Safety Plan.
-At the time the PTASP is submitted for initial approval and for subsequent updates, DART may be required to submit referenced materials and supporting procedures to document each required element is addressed.
+At the time the PTASP is submitted for initial approval and for subsequent updates, if requested DART will submit referenced materials and supporting procedures to document each required element.
 Examples of referenced materials and supporting procedures include, but are not limited to: standard operating procedures; training plans; rule books and bulletins; hazard management plans; maintenance rules and procedures; emergency response plans and agreements; and compliance programs.
 On-site meetings and teleconferences may be conducted to address issues identified during the review of the PTASP.
 The PTASP and supporting procedures shall be submitted by email or via a method specified by TxDOT.